 - receive, or be eligible for, Free School Meals

 - attend a school or college where the average attainment points score per student is below 550 (you can find school performance data on the Department for Education website)

-- have lived in Local Authority care for at least 3 months in the 10 years before starting a course at Newcastle
+- have lived in Local Authority care for at least three months in the 10 years before starting a course at Newcastle

 How to apply

 Students must apply separately for a Promise Scholarship.

 If you're studying for one of the following degrees you will not receive a scholarship for the years for which the NHS fund your tuition fees:

 - 4 year Speech and Language Science degree